 - Which of the above rights you would like to enforce.

-We may need to verify your identity before implementing your request and will try to comply with your request within 30 days of receiving your request.
+We may need to verify your identity before implementing your request and will try to comply with your request within one month of receiving your request.
 If you wish to enforce any of your rights, please contact us.

 We are committed to resolving any complaints about our collection or use of your personal data.
 If you would like to make a complaint regarding this Policy or our practices in relation to your personal data, please contact us.
 We will respond to your complaint within 30 days and in accordance with our Complaints Policy.
 We hope to resolve any complaint brought to our attention, however, if you feel that your complaint (about our use of your data) has not been adequately resolved, you have the right to contact the Information Commissioner’s Office.